monyhar/monyhar/monyhar/docs/chromeos_build_instructions.md

 ### Building and running Chromium with Chromium OS UI on your local machine

-Run the following in your chromium checkout:
+Run the following in your monyhar checkout:

     $ gn gen out/Default --args='target_os="chromeos"'
     $ autoninja -C out/Default chrome